ilokhat/2018_TSI_vibes/README.md

 * **Sprint 5** : implementation of a BDTOPO loader (WFS), integration of the BATI3D loader in the project, edge texturation (sketchy style), possibility to click on objects.
 * **Sprint 6** : advanced parameters including light, shadows, cameras and advanced texturation.
 * **Sprint 7** : finalization, reports, presentation.

+A first previsional backlog was created at the beginning of the project.
+Each friday afternoon, at the end of the sprint, we take some time for :
+* a review of the work completed during the week.
+* a backlog grooming to plan the next sprint and divide the tasks (usually one or two tasks per pair).
+* updating the report.

 ### Management tools